World Player X

 What is the incentive to interact in writing like this for hours every day?
 In the form of mass casualization, writers no longer expect to be paid or given employment contracts.
 What do the structures provide us, instead of a salary?
 What gets us hooked?
 Approval, attention, retweets, shares, and likes.

 Whether or no longer we assume we are addicted, the gadget treats us as addicts.
-Addiction is, pretty deliberately, the template for our relationship to the Twittering Machine.
+Addiction is, pretty deliberately, the template for our relationship with the Twittering Machine.
 Addiction is all approximately attention.
 For the social media bosses, that is axiomatic.
-If social media is a dependancy system, its addictive behavior is miles closest to gambling: a rigged lottery.
+If social media is a dependancy system, its addictive behavior is miles closer to gambling: a rigged lottery.
 Every gambler trusts in some summary symbols – the dots on a cube, numerals, suits, red or black, the graphemes on a fruit system – to inform them who they are.

 Share